ivangka/win-rate-counter/README.md

 - **`Statistics` class**: Handles the core functionality for tracking victories, defeats, and calculating win rates.
 - **`ReadStatistics` class**: Manages reading statistics from a file.
 - **`WriteStatistics` class**: Manages writing statistics to a file and clearing the file.
-- **`Main` class**: Provides a command-line interface to interact with the user and manage game statistics.
+- **`Main` class**: Provides a command-line interface to interact with the user and manage statistics.

 ## Installation